20 Easy Ways to Spread Kindness & Love (Simple Acts That Make a Big Difference)

 #1 - Share what you have.

-*I love and recommend "The Life-Changing Magic of Tidying up" for decluttering.
-It changed my life and made me feel really good to pass on things that no longer fit my life vision to others who could use them.
+If you’re decluttering, I love and recommend The Life-Changing Magic of Tidying Up - It changed my life and helped me release what no longer fit my life vision.
+I was able to pass along what no longer servede me to others who could truly use it.

 #2 - Compliment someone.

 It takes seconds and can change someone’s entire day.
-If you think it—say it.
+If you think it, say it.

 #3 - Leave flowers on someone's doorstep